levkk/rwf/examples/rest/README.md

 # REST framework

-Rum comes with a REST framework (just like Django REST Framework) built-in.
+Rwf comes with a REST framework (just like Django REST Framework) built-in.
 Serialization is automatically done with JSON (using `serde_json`) and the API follows the standard CRUD (create, read, update, destroy) operations.

 ## Adding REST controllers